 - Gail Davies

 Individual Award for Outstanding Contribution to Openness in Animal Research

 When deemed necessary by staff members and the Council at Understanding Animal Research, an award for an outstanding individual may also be presented.

-The 2018 Openness Awards will take place on Monday 3rd December.
-Nominations have now closed.
+The 2019 Openness Awards will take place on Monday 2nd December.
+Nominations are not open yet.